Muslims worldwide celebrate Eid al-Fitr in the shadow of Gaza's misery

 ISTANBUL (AP) — Muslims around the world celebrated the Eid al-Fitr holiday Wednesday, marking the end of the holy month of Ramadan.
 But events were overshadowed by the worsening crisis in Gaza and Israel's expected military offensive in Rafah city after six months of war.

-“We should not forget our brothers and sisters in Palestine,” imam Abdulrahman Musa said in Kenya's capital, Nairobi.
+“We should not forget our brothers and sisters in Palestine,” one imam, Abdulrahman Musa, said in Kenya's capital, Nairobi.
 “They have been subjected to unjustified aggression and a lot of violence (as) the world is watching in silence.”

 In a holiday message, Turkish President Recep Tayyip Erdogan sent support to Gaza, which he called a “bleeding wound on the conscience of humanity.”

-In Istanbul, thousands of worshipers gathered at the Aya Sofya Mosque for prayers, some carrying Palestinian flags and chanting slogans in support of people in Gaza, where the United Nations and partners warn that more than a million people are at threat of imminent famine and little aid is allowed in.
+In Istanbul, some of the thousands of worshipers at the Aya Sofya Mosque carried Palestinian flags and chanted slogans in support of residents of Gaza, where the United Nations warns that more than a million people are at threat of imminent famine and little aid is allowed in.

+Inside Gaza, there was little joy.
+Palestinians in the refugee camp of Jabaliya near Gaza City mourned loved ones among the over 33,000 killed in Israel's offensive in response to Hamas's deadly Oct.
+7 attack in Israel.

+Om Nidal Abu Omeira sat alone among bombed-out buildings and wept on the grave of her mother, son-in-law, and grandson.
+All were killed in Israel's offensive.

 In Indonesia, the world's most populous Muslim nation, nearly three-quarters of the population were traveling for the annual homecoming known locally as "mudik."

-“This is a right moment to reconnect, like recharging energy that has been drained almost a year away from home," said civil servant Ridho Alfian, who lives in the Jakarta area and was traveling to Lampung province at the southern tip of Sumatra island.
+“This is a right moment to reconnect, like recharging energy that has been drained almost a year away from home," said civil servant Ridho Alfian.

-For Arini Dewi, Eid al-Fitr is a day of victory from economic difficulties during Ramadan.
-“I'm happy in celebrating Eid holiday despite the surge of food prices,” said the mother of two.

-Jakarta’s Istiqlal Grand Mosque, the largest in Southeast Asia, was flooded with devotees offering morning prayers.

-Preachers in their sermons called on people to pray for Muslims in Gaza who were suffering after six months of war.
+Jakarta’s Istiqlal Grand Mosque, the largest in Southeast Asia, was flooded with devotees.
+Preachers in their sermons called on people to pray for Muslims in Gaza.

 “This is the time for Muslims and non-Muslims to show humanitarian solidarity, because the conflict in Gaza is not a religious war, but a humanitarian problem," said Jimly Asshiddiqie, who chairs the advisory board of the Indonesian Mosque Council.